Malone-Design-Team/malone.app/markdown/weeks/week1.md

     - Have you heard of the breath counting exercise?
 Give it a shot if you’re feeling anxious! **[insert link to breath counting exercise]**

 ### Breastfeeding
 - For a few days after giving birth, you might have full, firm, sore breasts.
-Breastfeed your baby often on both breasts to help keep them from overfilling. **[include photo: cafe_holding_hands_baby_angle_closeup2 from "couple and baby"]**
+Breastfeed your baby often on both breasts to help keep them from overfilling.

 ![Woman with breastfeeding baby holds partner's hand](/images/couple_and_baby/cafe_holding_hands_baby_angle_closeup2.jpg)